melvin2204/arduino-BV4604/README.md

 # Arduino-BV4604
 This is an Arduino library that interfaces with the BV4604 motor driver board by ByVac.

+# Important
+By default this board is configured to be used with stepper motors.
+This library does only support DC motors.
+To use the full potential of this library, it is strongly advised to change the mode of operation of this board.
+To correctly configure this board, run the `changeToMode0` example sketch from the Arduino IDE before using this library.

 # Compatibility
 This library should work on any Arduino board that supports the Wire I2C library.
 However, it has only been tested on the ATmega328 (Nano/Uno).